A close up look at a lattice top apple pie. It is uncut.

 1. Prepare recipe for a double pie crust and chill in the refrigerator.
 Or use a store bought pie crust.

-4. Roll out and line a pie plate with the bottom crust.
-Trim the edges.
-Or use a store bought pie crust.
+5. Roll out and line a pie plate with the bottom crust and trim the edges or use a store bought pie crust.

-7. Roll out and seal together with the bottom crust.
+8. Roll out the top crust.
 If the top crust is solid cut slits into the top to make vents.
 Alternatively, you can roll out, and cut strips, to weave a lattice work top.
 Seal and trim the edges.

-8. Place the pie on a baking sheet (this will catch any liquid that spills over) and bake 15 minutes, or until golden.
+9. Place the pie on a baking sheet (this will catch any liquid that spills over).
+Bake 15 minutes, or until golden.

 For the Glaze